Vertigo and Balance Problems

 Treatment will depend upon your specific diagnosis.
 Vestibular sedatives such as prochlorperazine (Stemetil) and cinnarizine or cyclizine can be used on a short term basis to ease symptoms, but in the longer term can delay compensation and a return to normal.
 As a general principal an early return to normal activity is beneficial, but obviously it is important to guard against falls and clearly when the attacks of vertigo are unpredictable, use of machinery or driving should be avoided.

 The most difficult cases of vertigo to diagnose are those where more than one condition applies.
-For example, a patient with arthritis and poor eyesight, who is elderly and frail, should be considered in the diagnosis.
+For example, a patient with arthritis and poor eyesight, who is elderly and frail.
 Clearly the history of your problem is vital to arriving at the diagnosis.
-Additional specific tests, such as the Hall-Pike Dix test for benign positional vertigo can be helpful, together with full otoneurological examination and additional tests, such as scans, hearing tests and balance tests may be required.
+Specific tests, such as the Hall-Pike Dix test for benign positional vertigo can be helpful, together with full otoneurological examination.
+Additional tests, such as scans, hearing tests and balance tests may be required.